Close

 Particulars of Employees

-Your Company, along with its operational subsidiaries, had 5,105 permanent employees on consolidated basis as on 31st March, 2022.
+Your Company, along with its operational subsidiaries, had 5,002 permanent employees and workmen on consolidated basis as on 31st March, 2023.

 The percentage increase in remuneration, ratio of remuneration of each Director and Key Managerial Personnel (KMP) (as required under the Act) to the median of employees' remuneration, as required under Section 197 of the Act read with Rule 5(1) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 are provided as Annexure-C of this report.